Distracted Driving Kills More Americans Each Day

 Distracted driving is a major cause of many different accidents that seriously injure and kill thousands of Americans every year.
 Every kind of accident you could imagine can be caused by distracted driving.
 A few include:

 But it seems the number of distracted driving accidents involving commercial trucks and busses has risen: what with all the delivery drivers carrying products ordered online due to COVID social distancing.
-And not only are there more delivery drivers, the pool for commercial truck drivers was already shallow to begin with so even more of them with less experience are climbing behind the wheel of large commercial trucks and rushing to make those deliveries.
+And not only are there more delivery drivers, but the pool for commercial truck drivers was also already shallow to begin with so even more of them with less experience are climbing behind the wheel of large commercial trucks and rushing to make those deliveries.
 It’s a recipe for disaster.

 The Evidence on Distracted Driving and its Causes is Undeniable

 Each day in the U.S., around nine people are killed and more than 1,000 injured in distracted driver crashes, according to the Center for Disease Control (CDC).
 In 2018 around 3,000 lives were lost this way.
 And the National Safety Council (NSC) says cell phone use while driving leads to 1.6 million crashes each year.

 Talking and texting are far and away from the most common cause of distracted driving.
 Even behind the wheel, we are compelled to multitask.
 And our ever-present smartphones can be dangerous, even fatal, to us and others, anytime.

 Other common causes of distracted driving include

 - Paying attention to our GPS navigation systems